JuliaLang/julia/doc/src/index.md

-# Julia v0.6.0 Documentation
+# Julia v0.6 Documentation

-Welcome to the documentation for Julia 0.6.0!
+Welcome to the documentation for Julia 0.6!

-### What is new in Julia 0.6.0
+### What's new in Julia 0.6

-Please see the [Release notes](NEWS.md) for a list of new features, changes and deprecations from 0.5 to 0.6.0.
+Please see the [Release notes](NEWS.md) for a list of new features, changes and deprecations from 0.5 to 0.6.

 For more in detail analysis of some of the new functionalities in 0.6, see the following blog posts: